 A student ID card identifies the bearer as a student of the University and is only valid during the student's enrollment.
-Keep it with you at all times, and present it on the following occasions.
+Keep it with you at all times, and present it on the following occasions:

-- (a) When requested by University faculty or staff. - (b) When requesting a student discount certificate or other certificates from the University. - (c) When taking an examination. - If you do not have your student ID card when taking an examination, issue a temporary student ID card at the automatic certificate issuing machine or the School Office.
-(The fee for a temporary ID card is 100 yen.) - (d) When purchasing a student commuter pass or student discount train ticket, and when requested by a railway employee while using these items. - (e) When using student health insurance.
-(The student health insurance card number is the same as the student ID number.) - (f) When using a library, or when being introduced to an apartment or to a part-time job.
+- (a) When requested by University faculty or staff. - (b) When requesting a student discount certificate or other certificates from the University. - (c) When taking an examination. - If you do not have your student ID card when taking an examination, obtain a temporary student ID card at the automatic certificate issuing machine or the School Office (issue fee: 100 yen). - (d) When purchasing a student commuter pass or student discount train ticket, and when requested by a railway employee while using these items. - (e) When using student health insurance.
+(The student health insurance card number is your student ID number.) - (f) When using the library, or when being introduced to an apartment or to part-time jobs.